Yoav666s/dnd-wiki/_pages/reckonfall.md

 **Break.** A Break is 30 in-game minutes of doing nothing but light activity.
 At the end of a break, you can roll a die of a size equal or lower to your Resilience Value and regain that many missing Hit Points.
 You also regain 1 missing Stamina Point.
 You can benefit from a number of Breaks equal to your Resilience Modifier between Rests.

 # Combat
 In combat, you have one action and your movement.
+You can speak freely on your turn, but say no more than you could say in 10 seconds.

 ## Actions
 There is a number of actions you can take, detailed below.

 **Attack.** Make a one or more physical attacks against an opponent.

+**Magic.** Cast a spell.

+**Reload.** Reload a firearm or a crossbow.

+**Sprint.** Increase your speed by your Agility modifier.

+**.**

 ## Initiative
 The turn order in combat is determined by rolling initiative.
 To roll initiative, you can choose any die with a number of faces equal to or lower than your Courage Value (if you decide to roll at all).
 The number rolled is where you are on initiative order: whoever rolled highest goes first, and whoever rolled lowest (or didn't roll at all) goes last.